 As you evolve your short and long-term digital marketing strategies, it's important to understand nuances in consumer patterns so you're in the best position to respond to this dynamic environment.

-How consumer behaviors have shifted Here are five key consumer behaviors we've seen playing out across industries, based on how people are interacting with technology.
+Here are five key consumer behaviours we've seen playing out across industries, based on how people are interacting with technology.

+CONSUMERS ARE

-CONSUMERS ARE Using multiple devices to go online at unprecedented levels Connecting with the world online is more important than ever right now, with at-home media consumption increasing dramatically and permeating all aspects of life.
+Using multiple devices to go online at unprecedented levels

+Connecting with the world online is more important than ever right now, with at-home media consumption increasing dramatically and permeating all aspects of life.